hansen942/pl-project/README.md

 The language is based off the applied lambda calculus extended with let statements.
 It also supports user defined algebraic data types, prenex polymorphism type inference, and I am working to add type classes.

-Currently the only type class is the type class `printable` of types that can be printed with the built-in print function, but type class inference has soundness issues (this does not lead to crashes, but it will sometimes allow you to print things like functions that typically will not be very readable).
+Currently the only typeclass is `printable` of types that can be printed with the built-in print function.
-I am working on removing this bug.
-It is currently not possible for the user to define typeclasses, but if/when I resolve this bug I will add this functionality as well.
+It is currently not possible for the user to define typeclasses, but I intend to add this functionality as well.

 ## Example Code